pacifics/PassDao/README.md

 - BuyToken and BuyTokenFor to buy Dao shares in case of simple public fundings without funding smart contract.

+- Set a contractor proposal: every contractor can offer his client (the DAO) to sell products or execute services.
+The contractor proposal contains a description, a hash of proposal's document and the amount of the proposal.

 - Withdraw function: allows the contractors to withdraw the amounts sent by the Dao.

 - SetFundingRules to set the funding rules according to funding proposals approved by the Dao.